denzen84/beastblackbox/README.md

-# Beast black box utility
+# BEAST black box utility
 ## Overview
 BEAST black box utility is command line tool that useful to decode ModeS and ModeA/C information stored in binary BEAST format in the file.
 Utility is based on the source code of dump1090 and inherits all benefits of this tool.
 In other words, it is dump1090 code that reads binary BEAST data from the file instead of network or RTL-dongle as it does original dump1090.
 ## Main features